We welcome inquiries from the media about fine chocolate, Ecole Chocolat programs, and EC graduate success stories.

 Holiday Cheer Begins with Fine-Flavor Chocolate

 Just in time for this gift-giving season, Pam Williams is giving consumers a reason to seek out fine-flavor chocolate rather than simply relying on mass-produced options.
-Our new book: Raising The Bar: The Future of Fine Chocolate has consumers dreaming of a chocolate Christmas, but not just any chocolate.
+Her new book, Raising The Bar: The Future of Fine Chocolate, has consumers dreaming of a chocolate Christmas, but not just any chocolate.

 Fine-Flavor Chocolate at Risk, Ecole Chocolat Founder Says in New Book

 Consumers who demand the best must become aware that their favorite fine chocolate may well be facing extinction if nothing is done to protect the most luxuriant-tasting strains now growing in remote equatorial forests around the world, says Ecole Chocolat Founder and Author Pam Williams in her new book, Raising the Bar.